About

 Alice White is a poet based in Nova Scotia, Canada, where she settled with her family after eleven years in rural France.

-Raised in Kansas, she holds an M.A. in English from the University of St. Andrews in Scotland, where she was awarded the King James VI Prize.
-Her work has been supported by fellowships and scholarships from the Bread Loaf Writers' Conference, Brooklyn Poets, the Hawthornden Foundation, and the Rona Jaffe Foundation.
+Raised in Kansas, she holds an M.A. in English from the University of St. Andrews, where she was awarded the King James VI Prize.
+Her work has been supported by a Rona Jaffe Foundation Scholarship from the Bread Loaf Writers’ Conference, a Brooklyn Poets Fellowship, and a Hawthornden Foundation residency in Scotland.

-Her poems have appeared or are forthcoming in publications including Arc, Blackbird, Copper Nickel, The Fiddlehead, Greensboro Review, Gulf Coast, The London Magazine, New Letters, North American Review, Pleiades, The Poetry Review, Prairie Schooner, PRISM, swamp pink, and The Threepenny Review, and have been featured on The Slowdown and in Best New Poets.
+Her poetry has appeared or is forthcoming in publications including Arc, Blackbird, Copper Nickel, The Fiddlehead, Gulf Coast, The London Magazine, New Letters, North American Review, Pleiades, The Poetry Review, Prairie Schooner, PRISM, swamp pink, and The Threepenny Review, and has been featured on The Slowdown and in Best New Poets.